AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 	[ ]	viewing session with date as parameter shows all sessions for that date [ ]	viewing session with status as parameter shows all sessions with that status [ ]	viewing session with no parameters shows all sessions

+important to fix: [ ] removing a course gives an error but closes the application -> make sure u stay in the application